conradakunga/Blog/_posts/2021-10-01-30-days-of-net-6-day-14-implicit-usings.md

 ---
 When developing an application, you invariably will need to use logic or functionality encapsulated elsewhere.

+This could either be another library (or DLL) or sourced from a [Nuget](https://www.nuget.org/) package.

 This brings up the question of what should be in the core language and runtime, and what should be added on in the form of packages.

 And even if the pieces that you require are present, you have to notify the compiler which ones you are making use of so it knows where to search for the actual functionality.